 Faraid Head, the headland that Balnakeil Beach merges into, is a Site of Special Scientific Interest and is one of the best places in Scotland for birdwatching as it’s a haven for seabirds including puffins, guillemots, and razorbills, while Balnakeil Bay is a great place for spotting whales and dolphins.

 The beach is accessed by a single-track road from the village of Balnakeil which ends at a small car park near the village’s graveyard.
 To the immediate west is Durness Golf Club and to the immediate north is the beach which is fenced off but can be accessed through a wooden gate.

-There’s a further road that runs right through Faraid Head to its northernmost tip where an old military outpost sits overlooking the cliffs, but while this road can be walked along it’s not permissable to take any vehicles on it – including motorhomes and cars.
+There’s a further road that runs right through Faraid Head to its northernmost tip, where an old military outpost sits overlooking the cliffs, but while this road can be walked along, it’s not permissible to take any vehicles on it, including motorhomes and cars.

 In terms of nearby attractions, there’s Balnakeil Craft Village, a community of artists and craftspeople who’ve set up shops in a former military base, and Smoo Cave which is a fascinating geological wonder 2-miles to the east.

 This enormous limestone cave complex features a beautiful underground waterfall which is a must-see for anyone visiting the area.
 Guided tours are offered throughout the tourist season which are highly recommended as you get to explore the innermost reaches of the cave.

 Another recommended attraction is the already-mentioned Durness Golf Club which offers a challenging nine-hole course with stunning views of the surrounding coastline.
 The course is a great opportunity to enjoy a round of golf while taking in the scenery of Balnakeil – but golfers need to brace themselves for the unrelenting winds that blow across the bay from the North Sea.